Survivorship: Late Effects After Radiation for Sarcoma (Extremity)

 Damage to the Bones

 Radiation can cause small cracks (fractures) in the bones that are in the treatment field.
-Try to avoid trauma including falls or accidents.
+Try to avoid falls or accidents.
 If you do get hurt, ask your provider if you need an x-ray to check for bone damage.

 Nerve Damage